Rug Hooking vs. Rug Punch Needle - Understanding the Differences

 Burlap – Historically used, no longer recommended due to deterioration

-Wool is the most durable and commonly used fiber, though artists often experiment with cotton, sari silk, or recycled textiles.
+Wool is the most durable and commonly used material, though artists experiment with other fibers, such as wool yarn, sari silk, or recycled textiles, even T-shirts.

 Rug punching (also called rug punch needle) creates loops by pushing yarn down into the foundation fabric.
 You work from the backside of the pattern, while the loops form on the front.

-Rug punching is popular among rug hookers because it uses many of the same materials and tools and produces similar finished pieces.
+Rug punching is popular among rug hookers because it uses some of the same materials and tools and can produce similar finished pieces.

 The Oxford Rug Punch Needle